knightsUCF/City-Builder-Architects-Production/art/overall style.md

 Check out also the texture on the Factory Towns roofs, we also want some texture on our roofs, instead of a solid black color, maybe a dark black grey textured, we want more details on those houses also, we could add some basic primitive blocks to expand on that, even create a picket fence, flowers in the yard, anything to add more detail, let's try to at least outdo Factory Town

+Compare the lighting of Factory Town to Kingdoms and Castles, literally night and day.
+Definitely take screenshots in the highest graphic fidelity mode to get the shadows, and ambient occlusion.
+Review the Kingdoms and Castles video again to note which plug ins they used, and how they color corrected.
+Also experiment with many different light sources and take screenshots.

+Also night mode will do wonders to the screenshots and videos.
+Might need to get a higher end computer to run a demo on.

 Carla the driving simulator, has some nice apartment buildings